A fully Bayesian semi-parametric scalar-on-function regression (SoFR) with measurement error using instrumental variables: Introduction

-Here, our contribution differs from previously proposed methods for addressing measurement error in SoFR in several ways.
-First, we adjust for measurement error using a fully Bayesian semi-parametric method, which allows for arbitrary measurement error covariance structures.
-Our Bayesian approach eliminates the need for two-stage estimation in the presence of error-free covariates, while allowing for an accurate uncertainty quantification in the model parameters estimates.
-Because Bayesian inference relies on the posterior distribution, quantification of the uncertainty is automatic.
-Second, we propose the use of a function-valued instrumental variable to obtain a reasonable estimate of the covariance matrix for the measurement error.
-The chosen instrumental variable can be potentially biased for the true unknown functional in a functional fashion.
-We provide a way to estimate this additional scaling functional parameter. introduce an additional parameter in the model to quantify the fit of the chosen instrumental variable as an instrument for the true or latent covariate.
-We term this parameter a ``global instrumental variable quality parameter".
+We propose a new method for addressing measurement error in SoFR that differs from prior approaches in several ways.
+First, we adjust for measurement error with a fully Bayesian semi-parametric method, which allows for an arbitrary measurement error distribution.
+Our Bayesian method eliminates the need for two-stage estimation involving error-free covariates, while allowing for an automatic, accurate quantification of uncertainty in parameter estimates.
+Second, although we use a function-valued IV to make the measurement error model identifiable, we remove the assumption of an unbiased IV and also allow the IV to have a functional (time-varying) biasing factor.
+We provide a way to estimate this additional scaling functional parameter.

-The remainder of the paper is structured as follows.
-In section~\ref{sec:mod}, we specify the model along with all the priors, model assumptions, and the posterior distributions.
-We evaluate the performance of our approach in section~\ref{sec:simeval} through an extensive simulation study.
-Our proposed method is applied to the National Health and Examination Survey (NHANES) data set to unbiasedly assess the association between wearable-device-based measures of physical activity intensity and body mass index (BMI) among adults living in the U.S. in section~\ref{sec:application}.
-We conclude with some concluding remarks and a discussion of some potential extensions in section~\ref{sec:conclu}.
+In section~\ref{sec:mod}, we specify our model, the priors, and assumptions.
+We describe an extensive simulation study in ~\ref{sec:simeval} to evaluate the performance of our approach.
+Then in section~\ref{sec:application}, we report on applying our method to data from the National Health and Examination Survey (NHANES) in assessing the association between wearable device-based measures of physical activity intensity and BMI in adults in the U.S. In section~\ref{sec:conclu}, we discuss some potential extensions of our method and offer some concluding remarks.